-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

-|How long we tested||1 week|
+|How long we tested||4 weeks|

-|Number of tested tools||17|
+|Number of tested tools||11|

-Kick off the program and choose the disk where you will perform the recovery
+Launch the app and direct it to the disk you will use for recovery

 When DRV files are deleted from a computer, they are not permanently erased just yet.
 So long as they’re not overwritten by new data, these files remain out of sight on the storage media and can be recovered through quality data recovery programs.
 Backup tools like File History, System Restore, and Timeline can also be used to recover lost data.